Vaccine-induced Thrombotic Thrombocytopenia (VITT) and COVID-19 Vaccines: What Cardiovascular Clinicians Need to Know

 What is VITT and how common is it?

-Vaccine-induced thrombotic thrombocytopenia (VITT) also has been referred to as vaccine-induced prothrombotic immune thrombocytopenia (VIPIT).
+Vaccine-inducted thrombotic thrombocytopenia (VITT) has also been referred to as vaccine-induced prothrombotic immune thrombocytopenia (VIPIT) or thrombosis with thrombocytopenia syndrome (TTS).
 This condition is similar to heparin-induced thrombocytopenia (HIT) but is associated with prior administration of the Johnson & Johnson/Janssen or AstraZeneca COVID-19 vaccines without prior exposure to heparin.
-To date (April 21, 2021), this condition has not been reported in patients who have received the Moderna or Pfizer COVID-19 vaccines.
+To date (June 8, 2021), this condition has not been reported in patients who have received the Moderna or Pfizer COVID-19 vaccines.

-VITT is characterized by the presence of two conditions concurrently: thrombosis (often in unusual sites like the cerebral sinus veins or splanchnic veins) AND thrombocytopenia.
-Early mechanistic evaluations have identified antibodies to the platelet factor 4 (PF4)-heparin complex, similar to HIT antibodies.
+VITT is characterized by the presence of two conditions concurrently: thrombosis (often in unusual sites like the cerebral veins or splanchnic veins) AND thrombocytopenia.
+Early mechanistic evaluations have identified antibodies directed against the platelet factor 4 (PF4)-heparin complex which activate platelets, similar to HIT antibodies.
 Detection of the PF4 antibodies can be done using a HIT ELISA test, but not reliably with other HIT laboratory tests.

 Who is at risk for VITT?

-Specific clinical risk factors for VITT have not been identified.
-There is no evidence that patients with a history of thrombosis, thrombophilia, or HIT are at increased risk for VITT.
+There is no evidence that patients with a history of thrombosis, thrombophilia, or prior HIT are at increased risk for VITT.

 What should I do if I suspect a case of VITT?

-Next, imaging appropriate to their symptoms (e.g., CT or MR venogram of the head for suspected cerebral sinus vein thrombosis) and an urgent complete blood count (including platelet count) are appropriate.
-If either test is normal (no thrombosis or thrombocytopenia), then VITT can be excluded.
-If BOTH tests are abnormal (acute thrombosis and thrombocytopenia), hospitalization for further evaluation and treatment guided by a hematologist or other thrombosis expert is appropriate.
+Next, imaging appropriate to their symptoms (e.g., CT or MR venogram of the head for suspected cerebral vein thrombosis) and urgent complete blood count (including platelet count) are appropriate.
+If either test is normal (no thrombosis or thrombocytopenia), then VITT is highly unlikely.
+A markedly elevated D-dimer test can also be suggestive of early VITT in the setting of low/normal platelet levels.
+If BOTH imaging and laboratory tests are abnormal (acute thrombosis and thrombocytopenia), hospitalization for further evaluation and treatment guided by a hematologist or other thrombosis expert is appropriate.

 What should I tell my patients who call with questions about VITT and COVID-19 vaccines?